Group-Based Treatments for Young Adults with Autism Spectrum Disorder (ASD)

 If you are interested in any of our programs, please contact our office at the Child and Adult Neurodevelopmental Clinic (CAN Clinic) to set up an intake appointment to determine if this form of treatment is a good fit for your young adult at: 310-794-4008.

-Cost: Please call our office for information about our current fees.
-Many insurance companies may cover part of the cost of the program.
-Self-pay fees are $100 per week plus a one-time intake fee.
+Cost: Many insurance companies will cover all or part of the cost of the program.
+Self pay fees are $100 per week plus a one-time intake fee.